gnozadi/CI-Project-Phase-1/README.md

 # EEG Signal Classification Project

 ## Overview
-This project focuses on classifying EEG (electroencephalogram) signals to detect seizure activity using a machine learning pipeline.
-The approach incorporates feature engineering, data normalization, and the evaluation of various classification models to optimize accuracy and performance.
+This project uses a machine learning pipeline to classify EEG (electroencephalogram) signals to detect seizure activity.
+The approach incorporates feature engineering, data normalization, and evaluating various classification models to optimize accuracy and performance.

 ## Objectives
 - Implement a robust workflow for feature extraction from EEG data.